xmos/lib_src/examples/test_block/doc/rst/asrc-rate-matching.rst

 Alternatively, given the jitter characteristics and the FIFO length the maximum time constant for the loop-filter follows.

-IMplementing the FIFO
+Implementing the FIFO
 ---------------------

 The ASRC block needs a FIFO after it.
-The FIFO fullfills two purposes:
+The FIFO fulfils three purposes:

 * When rates change, the loop filter will spread this rate change out over time.
 During this time, samples will accumulate in the FIFO, or the FIFO will be depleted to cope with a mismatch in rate.
-Over time, the FIFO will balance back to it's mid-point.
+Over time, the FIFO will balance back to its mid-point.

 * The ASRC operates on blocks of four samples; and produces blocks of between three and five samples. the FIFO smoothes these